mayuur/MJInactiveUserNotifications/README.md

 # MJInactiveUserNotifications
-Category on UIApplication to instantly add UILocalNotifications to a user who has been inactive for a specific time
+SWIFT Extension on UIApplication to instantly add UILocalNotifications to a user who has been inactive for a specific time